Pondering Homelessness and Community

 Instead of incentivizing creative self reliance, in our vulnerable communities, we have incentivized, an explosion of dealer and trafficker profits along with the mass deaths, community suffering and human enslavement that comes with it.

-But this is not just happening to strangers, or even neighbors.
+But this is not just happening to strangers, or neighbors.
 Currently it has captured the lives of two of our former foster children.

-In September 2022 we drove 27 hours one way cross country to offer needed resources and encourage recovery support, just four days after one had been Nar-caned along with a co-user who died.
-And just days before Christmas another was admitted to Legacy Salmon Creek ED for stabilization after having multiple drug related seizures and then, declared stable enough to be discharged, and so I was called, but they were still so high on either meth or mushrooms that they didn't even understand that I was there to pick them up.
-They just wandered off while talking to invisible people.
-I waited for some time and eventually called the police because I was afraid, they would be hit by a car.
+In September 2022 we drove 27 hours one way cross country to offer needed resources and encourage recovery support, just four days after our oldest foster daughter had been Nar-caned along with a fellow-user who did not recover and died.
+And days before Christmas another of our former foster children was admitted to Legacy Salmon Creek Emergency Department for stabilization after having multiple drug related seizures.
+Surprisingly, he was, declared stable enough to be discharged, and I was called, to come to transport him to his group home.
+But when I arrived he was still so high on either meth or mushrooms that he didn't even recognize me, or understand that he was supposed to leave after being discharged.
+He couldn't understand that I was there to pick him up.
+He just wandered off while talking to invisible people.
+I waited for some time and eventually called the police because I was afraid, he would be hit by a car.

 Both the hospital and the police could do nothing according to our new community standards.

-This seeming gentleness is not kindness or even tolerance.
+I suppose this was an attempt to show respect in a gentle way.
+But this pretense of gentleness is not kindness or even tolerance.
 It borders on murderous disregard masquerading in a costume of progressive virtue.

 If you marched to defund the police and are backing the decriminalization (that promotes) these criminal behaviors.
 What are you thinking?
 Shame on you!